 The videos, especially for content delivery, are also interactive.
 I embed activities for students to do as they are consuming the video so that they become active participants in their learning process.
 They can pause, rewind, or watch the videos as many times as needed.

-Fostering Community Through Instructor-Student and Student-Student Interactions
+Fostering Community Through Instructor-Student-Student Interactions

 Asynchronous instruction seems to be the new normal for online courses, but as an instructor who values learning through social construction, I ethically include synchronous activities in my online courses.
 By doing this, students are better able to build community and recognize that writing and learning are not isolated undertakings.
 They better develop audience awareness as they share with their peers, and they learn through engagement and collaboration.
 I do this by creating small peer groups at the beginning of each term.
 Students sign up for groups that best fit their work schedule, and they work with these core group of students all term.
 They participate in group Google Hangouts, collaborate in Google Docs, and consume and comment on each other’s work.